-The nominated site was on the southern side of The Avenue and otherwise surrounded by residential properties.
-The subject site falls within the Port Phillip Planning Scheme and is zoned schedule 1 to General Residential Zone (GRZ1), with no specific tree controls.
-It is a level site of approximately 682.9 square meters.
+The nominated site was on the north-eastern side of Tennyson Street and otherwise surrounded by residential properties.
+The subject site falls within the Port Phillip Planning Scheme and is zoned NRZ6 Neighbourhood Residential Zone.
+Neighbourhood character objectives is to maintain the distinctive garden suburban character including larger lot sizes with generous landscaped front and side setbacks.
+It is a level site of approximately 696 square meters.